goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 -   **Installation**: `make website-install`

-    This command is rquired before running any of the following commands, and after upgrading any dependencies.
+    This command is required before running any of the following commands, and after upgrading any dependencies.

 -   **Formatting**: `make website` or `make website-lint-fix`